-At 2:35 AM on July 18, 1973, a legend began in the old industrial city of Newport, KY, when I was born at St. Luke Hospital - which straddled the line between the cities of Newport and Fort Thomas - launching an extraordinary and seemingly improbable lifetime of butting heads with authority.
+At 2:35 AM on July 18, 1973, a legend beginned in the old industrial city of Newport, KY, when I was born at St. Luke Hospital - which straddled the line between the cities of Newport and Fort Thomas - launching an extraordinary and seemingly improbable lifetime of butting heads with authority.

 For my first 20 years I lived in a house which was about the size of a walk-in closet on the rough side of Highland Heights, KY.
 But we're honest, hard-working folks, and my humble beginning in this working-class background taught me some valuable lessons.
 In the 1970s, some of America's most challenging crises drew to a close, and the nation enjoyed superb music, a robust economy, and unparalleled social progress - so I couldn't ask for much better.

-At an early age, I showed remarkable artistic talent when I used my brother's prized pink felt-tip pen to draw a mural on the bedroom wall.
-Unconventional endeavors like this were not smiled upon by the Establishment - and at age 6, after completing kindergarten, I was maliciously singled out by the Campbell County Schools for exclusion because my exceptionally high score on an IQ test frightened school officials.
 Barred from the so-called "public" grade schools in my own county for 4 years, I instead attended Guardian Angel Elementary, a Catholic school across town.
-This damp, dusty imitation of an elementary education facility, now defunct, had some bright spots.
+This damp, dusty imitation of an elementary education facility had some bright spots.
 For instance, one of my teachers once admonished the class, "What do you think God made paper for?!
 To blow your nose, wipe your butt, and to do math on!"
 Those words guided my life for years.

 I was removed from Guardian Angel in 1983 after incidents like the time the teachers intentionally locked me out of the building for an entire school day in freezing weather.
 I was enrolled in the more conventional environment of Highland Heights Elementary, as the Campbell County Schools relaxed their ostracism against me.
 I served one relatively happy year there before advancing to what was then Donald E. Cline Middle School, an armed fortress peopled by juvenile delinquents, drug addicts, and gang members.

-My bitterness over Guardian Angel festered and grew into my 6th grade year at Cline, and the manifestations of this lingering feeling of helplessness - actions I deeply regret - are beyond the scope of this article.
-This is especially unfortunate because a lot of perfectly good hate was wasted instead of being directed against the system like it should have been.
-But about 3 months into the school year, in late 1984, I fell victim to a pattern of harassment initiated by the assistant principal's lies and carried out daily for the next 6 years by a relatively small group of students and school personnel at 3 different schools.
+My bitterness over Guardian Angel festered and grew into my 6th grade year at Cline, and the manifestations of this lingering feeling of helplessness are beyond the scope of this article.
+This is especially unfortunate because a lot of perfectly good anger was wasted instead of being directed against the system like it should have been.
+Because of a fantastically insane vendetta against me, all good things in life came to a sudden end when I was 11, and 6 important years of my life were stolen from me.

 This was even more of a factor in shaping my political views than the fact that Jim Bunning supported year-round school when he was the 1983 Republican candidate for governor.
-(That loser is now a U.S. senator, which is just as powerful of a post for him to poison our young people with his moldy ideology.)
+(That loser later became a U.S. senator, which is just as powerful of a post for him to poison our young people with his moldy ideology.)
 The persecution against me is a perfect example of conservative hypocrisy: These self-styled guardians of public morality shriek about how everyone else should behave, yet they intentionally wrong anyone who has the misfortune of finding themselves in their crosshairs.

 1986